DataDog/dd-sdk-ios/docs/rum_collection.md

   Global.rum.stopView(viewController: self)
 }
 ```
-For more details and available options, refer to the code documentation comments.
+For more details and available options, refer to the code documentation comments in `DDRUMMonitor` class.

 ### RUM Resources